Food-Ninja/WebKat-MealRobot/README.md

 # Food Cutting Robots

 This projects deals with the problem of teaching robots how to execute unknown tasks as motivated in the following picture:

 <img src="img/Motivation.jpg" width="600" alt="Cutting Food Motivation"/><br>

 We therefore created a task hierarchy from WikiHow instructions to get a broad range of tasks that are actually used in recipe instructions, for example.
-The scripts for this can be found in the files and the description of how we did this is detailed in our paper.
+The project we used for analysing the WikiHow instructions is linked and instructions on how to use it are found in the repository.
+Additional details are provided in the paper.

 The task hierarchy is linked to other ontologies like SOMA and FoodOn, the created ontology can be found in this repo as well.